top of page

 BIO

-Her first book won the 2017 Theodore Saloutos Book Prize awarded by the Immigration and Ethnic History Society and the Smithsonian Secretary’s Research Prize.
-She was also named a Distinguished Lecturer by the Organization of American Historians.
-Her research has been funded by the Ford Foundation, the Mexico-North Research Network, and the National Endowment for the Humanities.
-Prior to joining the faculty at Georgetown University she was an Assistant Professor of Food Studies at New York University and a curator at the Smithsonian Institution’s National Museum of American History (NMAH).
-She continues to curate and collaborate on projects at the NMAH.
+My first book received the 2017 Theodore Saloutos Book Prize from the Immigration and Ethnic History Society and the Smithsonian Secretary’s Research Prize.
+I was also named a Distinguished Lecturer by the Organization of American Historians.
+My research has been supported by the Ford Foundation, the Mexico-North Research Network, and the National Endowment for the Humanities.
+Prior to joining the faculty at Georgetown University, I was an Assistant Professor of Food Studies at New York University and a curator at the Smithsonian Institution’s National Museum of American History (NMAH), where I continue to collaborate on public history projects.

-She earned her doctorate in American Studies and an M.A. in Public Humanities at Brown University.
-In addition, she holds an M.A. in Anthropology from the University of Texas at Austin.
-As an undergraduate at the University of Illinois Champaign-Urbana she designed her own major and became the first student to major in Latina/o Studies.
+I earned my Ph.D. in American Studies and an M.A. in Public Humanities from Brown University, as well as an M.A. in Anthropology from the University of Texas at Austin.
+As an undergraduate at the University of Illinois at Urbana-Champaign, I designed my own major and became the first student to graduate with a degree in Latina/o Studies.

 Home: About